Tale of Tales (2015 film): The Flea

 The King of Highhills becomes fascinated by a flea, which he hides in his room as a pet.
 It grows gigantic under his care.
 When it dies, the King decides to skin it.
 His daughter Violet tells him she wants to be married, so he offers her as a bride to whoever can guess from what beast the skin was taken, believing no one can do so.
 However, an ogre correctly identifies the hide by smell.
 Violet is horrified, but her father says he cannot go back on his word.
 Violet goes through with the marriage but says her father never loved her.
 The ogre takes Violet to his cave, where she is kept prisoner.
 A family of acrobats helps her to escape, but the ogre gives chase and kills the entire family.
 He is mollified by Violet, who then slits his throat.
 Violet returns to the castle, where the King has grown ill, and reveals she has the head of the ogre, the husband he "chose" for her.
 The King falls to his knees crying, and the courtiers follow suit.
 Violet, too, begins to cry.

 Elias, Dora, and the King of Strongcliff are among the guests for Violet's coronation as Queen.
 There, Elias nods to her and the King of Strongcliff.
 As Violet's father walks her to the throne, the crowd looks skyward, where an entertainer is walking a tightrope of fire.
-Dora's beauty begins to fade and, unnoticed, she flees the castle.